 Winner: Webflow significantly ahead with mature optimization infrastructure, proven performance metrics, and granular control options.
 Figma Sites adequate for basic needs but lacks speed optimization capabilities.

-200+ Webflow Apps, custom code embedding, Zapier integration (3,000+ apps), REST API for CMS, webhook-triggered form submissions, and embed blocks for third-party tools.
+Over 300 Webflow Apps extending platform functionality (as of February 2026)., custom code embedding, Zapier integration (7,000+ apps), REST API for CMS, webhook-triggered form submissions, and embed blocks for third-party tools.

 CMS API enables external integrations and headless implementations.
 Custom attributes support framework integration via data-* attributes.